suxrobGM/blazor-form-builder/docs/integration-guide.md

 <FormEditor />
 ```

+To read more about the `FormEditor` component, refer to the [Form Editor Component Reference](form-editor.md).

 ## Usage FormRenderer Component
 The `FormRenderer` component is used to render forms.
 To use the `FormRenderer` component, add the following code to the desired page: